ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Pinball Wizard: "Projectiles may bounce, gaining damage and homing."
 	- Chance to proc is high, but unaffected by luck.
 Stacking increases maximum bounce count.
 	- Overrides gravity, impact fuse time, etc. on affected projectiles to unerringly track towards a target.

+- Go-Faster Stripes: "Your Utility skill gains more mobility."
+	- Most classes: ~+50% move/launch/jump/etc. speed during Utility skill.
+	- Huntress: also has reduced blink duration.
+	- MUL-T: reactivate Utility skill while active to extend its duration by 1 second.
+Boosted speed is applied during this duration.
+	- Engi: shield applies a stacking speed buff to anyone inside; missiles can be self-targeted (fire with no targets) to explosive jump.
+	- Bandit: Explosive-jump with the blast from your smokebomb.
+	- Artificer: teleports to wall location (placeholder, intended effect is launch ramp or icy ground).
+	- Captain, DLC characters: WIP!
+No item effect yet.

 #### Lunar Item